liferay/liferay-docs/developer/reference/articles/tooling/blade-cli/08-extending-blade-cli/05-creating-a-blade-profile.markdown

 ## Setting a Profile

-To set your new Blade profile in a Liferay Workspace open the `${workspaceDir}/.blade.properties` file and set the `profile.name` property to your profile name:
+To set your new Blade profile in a Liferay Workspace, open the `${workspaceDir}/.blade.properties` file and set the `profile.name` property to your profile name: